Raw. Frozen. Canned. Freeze-dried. And good, old-fashioned kibble.

-If you’ve opted for full control of your dog’s diet by cooking up nutritious scratch options at home, terrific.
 Before the early-to-mid 20th century and the introduction of nutritional regulation for the commercial pet food industry, preparing the dog's meals at home was standard practice.
 And home prep is still an option—if you have the time for it.
 For most pet owners, it’s hard enough to find time to roll out home-cooked fare for themselves let alone their four-legged friends.

 That’s why most dog owners head to their local pet retailer to enjoy the convenience of commercial and see what’s on the shelf.
 Once there, though, how can owners determine which products are best for their dog?
 Let’s take a look.